On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

-\steven{The network we constructed above is time-consistent (see Figure \ref{fig:sat}\footnote{\snew{A possible time-stamp allocates 1 to the root, 2 to all reticulation nodes (which includes $s_0$ and $s_1$) and 3 to the nodes in any single-literal clause gadgets, as these are tree nodes.}}) but not tree-child: \snew{potentially} only the root $\rho$ has at least one child that is not a reticulation.
+\steven{The network we constructed above is time-consistent (see Figure \ref{fig:sat}) but not tree-child: \snew{potentially} only the root $\rho$ has at least one child that is not a reticulation.
 We can transform the network as follows.
-For each node $v$ with indegree \leo{greater than~1} and outdegree 0 we simply add an outgoing edge to a new node $v'$, where $v'$ receives time-stamp 3, and $\alpha(v')$ takes over the character state $\alpha(v)$.
+For each node $v$ with indegree greater than~1 and outdegree 0 we simply add an outgoing edge to a new node $v'$, where $v'$ receives time-stamp 3, and $\alpha(v')$ takes over the character state $\alpha(v)$.
 Next we introduce $2n+2$ new taxa.
 For $s_i$, $i \in \{0,1\}$, we introduce a new node $s'_i$ (with time-stamp 3), add an edge $(s_i, s'_i)$, and set $\alpha(s'_i) = i$.
 For each variable $z$ in the SAT instance $B$, we introduce two new \cs{taxa} $z'$ and $\neg z'$ (both of which receive time-stamp 3), add edges $(z,z')$ and $(\neg z, \neg z')$ and set $\alpha(z')=\alpha(\neg z')=0$.
 The network is now both tree-child and time-consistent.
 Now, observe that the two taxa introduced underneath $s_0$ and $s_1$ do not change the optimum parsimony score, because without loss of generality we can assume that $s_0$ is labelled 0 and $s_1$ is labelled 1.
 However, for each variable $z$, some extra mutations might be incurred on the edges $(z,z')$ and $(\neg z, \neg z')$.
 As long as $f(n,\epsilon)$ is chosen to be large enough, these (at most) $2n$ extra mutations do not significantly alter the reduction: in optimal solutions each $(z, \neg z)$ pair will still be labelled with different character states, reflecting a satisfying truth assignment for $B$, whenever $B$ is satisfiable.
-In fact, if $B$ is satisfiable, then \cs{exactly} $n$ extra mutations will be incurred on the edges $(z,z')$ and $(\neg z, \neg z')$ \leo{(in an optimal solution)}, since at least one of $z$ and $\neg z$ will be labelled 0.
+In fact, if $B$ is satisfiable, then \cs{exactly} $n$ extra mutations will be incurred on the edges $(z,z')$ and $(\neg z, \neg z')$ (in an optimal solution), since at least one of $z$ and $\neg z$ will be labelled 0.
 So, if $B$ is satisfiable, $PS_{sw}(N, \alpha) \cs{=} n+1$ and if $B$ is unsatisfiable, $PS_{sw}(N, \alpha) \geq f(n,\epsilon)$.
 As long as we choose $|X|^{1-\epsilon}(n+1) < f(n,\epsilon)$, any $|X|^{1-\epsilon}$-approximation will be forced to return a tree $T$ such that $PS(T,\alpha) < f(n,\epsilon)$ whenever $B$ is satisfiable, and this can be transformed in the same way as before in polynomial time into a satisfying assignment for $B$.}